-Un it Title Prop erties Of Beer And Beer Dispense Equipment BIIAB Reference PBBDE Lev v el 2 Cre edit Value 3 GL н 25 Un it Reference No. A/60 00/5338 Lea arning Outcome - The learner will: Asse ssment Criterion - The learner can: 1 Understand the basic properties of beer 1.1 State what beer is, the ingredients and materials used to make beer and how each ingredient influences the quality and taste of the beer 1.2 State the characteristic features of the main beer types in the UK 1.3 Identify the main stages in the production of beer and state the purpose of each stage 1.4 State the role of yeast in the brewing of lagers and ales 1.5 State reasons for the use of vertical extractors 2 l k r Understand the key differences between cask and keg beers with respect to processing, storage and dispense 2.1 State the key differences with regard to the processing of cask beer and keg beers 2.2 State which beers are pasteurised and why 2.3 State what is meant by secondary fermentation and which beers it applies to 2.4 State how cask beer should be prepared for sale 2.5 State the correct storage temperature for beer and how incorrect temperature affects beer quality 2.6 State the gases present in the main beer types, the typical amounts and the effect of each gas on beer presentation and dispense 2.7 Identify the functional aspects of casks and kegs as beer containers 2.8 State basic safety precautions when handling casks and kegs 3 Understand the key faults in beer quality, reasons for these faults and how they can be detected 3.1 Identify the factors which affect the formation and retention of the head on beer including equipment settings and cleaning 3.2 3.2 Identify signs and likely causes of changes in beer flavour and state how these are affected by cellar conditions and beer type 3.3 State the importance of beer colour and how cellar practices may affect clarity 3.4 State the reasons why only certain materials can be used in contact with beer
+Properties of Beer and Beer Dispense Equipment

+Unit Reference A/600/5338 BIIAB Reference PBBDE Level 2 Credit Value 3 Guided Learning (GL) 25 This unit will provide the learner with Unit Summary knowledge of beer and beer dispense equipment.
+Learning Outcomes Assessment Criteria (1 to 5) (1.1 to 5.3) The learner will: The learner can: Understand the basic properties of beer 1.1 State what beer is, the ingredients and materials used to make beer and how each ingredient influences the quality and taste of the beer 1.2 State the characteristic features of the main beer types in the UK 1.3 Identify the main stages in the production of beer and state the purpose of each stage 1.4 State the role of yeast in the brewing of lagers and ales 1.5 State reasons for the use of vertical extractors 2.
+Understand the key differences between cask and keg beers with respect to processing, 2.1 State the key differences with regard to the processing of cask beer and keg beer storage and dispense 2.2 State which beers are pasteurised and why 2.3 State what is meant by secondary fermentation and which beers it applies to 2.4 State how cask beer should be prepared for sale

-Unit Title Properties Of Beer And Beer Dispense Equipment BI AB Reference PBBDE Le vel 2 Cr edit Value 3 GL н 25 25 Ur it Reference No. A/60 00/5338 Le arning Outcome - The learner will: Asse ssment Criterion - The learner can: 4 Understand the requirements for stock control of beer in the cellar 4.1 State the shelf lives of cask, keg, bottled and canned beers 4.2 State the dispense life of cask and keg beers 5 Understand the key aspects of legislation relevant to cellar 5.1 State the relevant aspects of the Food Safety Act 1990 installations 5.2 State the relevant aspects of the Food Hygiene (England or Scotland or Wales or N. Ireland) Regulations 2006 5.3 State the relevant aspects of the Materials and Articles in Contact with Food (England or Scotland or Wales or N. Ireland) Regulations 2005
+2.5 State the correct storage temperature for beer and how incorrect temperature affects beer quality 2.6 State the gases present in the main beer types, the typical amounts and the effect of each gas on beer presentation and dispense 2.7 Identify the functional aspects of casks and kegs as beer containers 2.8 State basic safety precautions when handling casks and kegs 3.
+Understand the key faults in beer quality, reasons for these faults and how they can be detected 3.1 Identify the factors which affect the formation and retention of the head on beer including equipment settings and cleaning 3.2 Identify signs and likely causes of changes in beer flavour and state how these are affected by cellar conditions and beer type 3.3 State the importance of beer colour and how cellar practices may affect clarity 3.4 State the reasons why only certain materials can be used in contact with beer 4.
+Understand the requirements for stock control of beer in the cellar 4.1 State the shelf lives of cask, keg, bottled and canned beers cenai 4.2 State the dispense life of cask and keg beers 5.
+Understand the key aspects of legislation relevant to cellar installations 5.1 State the relevant aspects of the Food Safety Act 1990 installations 5.2 State the relevant aspects of the Food Hygiene (England or Scotland or Wales or N. Ireland) Regulations 2006 5.3 State the relevant aspects of the Materials and Articles in Contact with Food (England or Scotland or Wales or N. Ireland) Regulations 2005 --